Running a server

 git-pages includes an audit function that records every substantial event affecting the backend data and keeps accurate historical snapshots of every site; deduplication of storage makes these snapshots inexpensive.
 Each git-pages process that uses the same backend configuration must be assigned a unique node ID (a number from 0 to 63) to prevent identifier collisions, after which the collection of audit records may be enabled:

-By default, IP addresses are not collected, making the audit records essentially anonymous.
+By default, IP addresses are not collected.
 To enable collection of IP addresses, pick the source of this information: RemoteAddr to use the peer address of the socket, X-Forwarded-For to use the rightmost entry in the corresponding header.
 Use the X-Forwarded-For source when using git-pages with a reverse proxy server:

 The substantial events that trigger the creation of an audit record are currently: